oncase/tarantulla-youtube/CONTRIBUTING.md

 [GitHub Repository][github].
 If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first with `Tarantulla-twitter` contributors in an issue or pull request so that we can develop a proper solution and better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Major Changes** that you wish to contribute to the project should be discussed first with `Tarantulla-youtube` contributors in an issue or pull request so that we can develop a proper solution and better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Changes** can be crafted and submitted to the [GitHub Repository][github] as a Pull Request and just get it touch to our team and all contributors in an [new issue][issue-link].